 Argentina duck hunting at Rio Salado is for serious duck hunters willing to go the extra distance for some the very best available duck hunting in Argentina.
 This remote Argentina duck hunt lacks the logistical and hunting convenience available elsewhere.
-For reasons below, we think it’s worth it.
+For reasons below, we and our clients think it’s well worth it.

 Many programs are as convenient as Disney World to Orlando, but this Argentina duck hunt is way off the beaten path in the northern province of Santa Fe.
 The last 45 km consists of excellently maintained but otherwise dirt roads.
 Hunting takes place in an incredible 74,000-acre marsh that fed by the Salado River.
 Other than occasional strands of barbed wire and few cattle, this wetland is as wild and pristine as anything seen by coastal Louisiana’s original settlers.
 This wetland is mostly contiguous and water depths average less than a foot.
 With relatively few disturbances, it’s waterfowl habitat as God intended.

 Duck density and species diversity is greater than elsewhere in Argentina.
 Duck species you might see includes the usual suspects plus blue-winged teal, South American knob-billed ducks, and black-bellied whistling ducks – species that you’ll not see on other Argentina duck hunts.
 During a typical week, 14-15 duck species will be bagged.

 A perfectly modest, comfortable 5-bedroom estancia sleeps up to 10 hunters double occupancy, but this hunt is ideal for 8 hunters maximum.
 Home-cooked meals include delicious regional dishes of beef, chicken, pork and game.
 Regional wines and beer are readily available.
 Our bilingual hostess, Martha Ciaffoni or her staff, personally attend to every detail involving your travel enjoyment from the time you arrive in Buenos Aires until your return to airport.
 From ground transfers to time spent at the lodge, she will serve as your personal tour guide and interpreter.